gajjardarshithasmukhbhai/jinnu-app/README.md

 **in this web-app i learn lot**
 ---
 ```
-in this web-app my main priority not only making webApp.But Also security si
+in this web-app my main priority not only making webApp.
-I give security features like
+I give new features like
 ->react js
 ->data-visualization
 ->Encrypted protection system